belmansjef/GOAP_ZombieGame/README.md

 <a name="aad"></a>
 ### Advantages And Disadvantages
-Before diving deeper into GOAP, we must first have it about who GOAP is for and who it's not.
+Before diving deeper into GOAP, we must first talk about who GOAP is for and who it's not for.
-One of the major advantages of GOAP is it's ease of use, expandability and maintainability.
+One of the major advantages of GOAP is its ease of use, expandability and maintainability.
-Since every action lives on it's own and no transitions need to be defined between them, it's real easy to add more actions even late down the pipeline of development.
+Since every action lives on its own and no transitions need to be defined between them, it's real easy to add more actions, even late down the development pipeline.
 GOAP makes the agent feel more "organic" and less predictable.
-The last might also be one of the disadvantages, depending on the type of application you're developing.
-In a fast-paced FPS you probably want the enemies to be predictable to ensure a nice, fast flow.
+The latter might also be one of its disadvantages, depending on the type of application you're developing.
+In a fast-paced FPS you probably want the enemies to be predictable to ensure a nice, fast flow of gameplay.
 For an agent that will only ever have a few states, GOAP is a bit *overkill*.
 In that case, I'd be faster to write a little FSM.

 #### Advantages:
 * Ease Of Use